 Currency risk is the risk that the value of a financial instrument may fluctuate due to changes in foreign exchange rates.
-The financial instruments of the Fund i.e. cash and cash equivalents, investments held at FVTPL, receivable from related party and payables are mainly denominated in Saudi Arabian Riyals, however some of the investments held at FVTPL and cash and cash equivalents are denominated in United Arab Emirates Dirhams and Qatari Riyal.
-Generally, there is no major fluctuation in the exchange rates between United Arab Emirates Dirhams, Qatar Riyal and Saudi Arabian Riyals since the respective currencies has been pegged to United States Dollars.
-Accordingly, the Fund is not exposed to material currency risk for its financial assets and liabilities.
+The financial instruments of the Fund i.e. cash and cash equivalents, investments held at FVTPL, due from/to a related party, dividend receivables and payables are mainly denominated in Saudi Arabian Riyals, however some of the investments held at FVTPL are denominated in Kuwaiti Dinar, Qatari Riyal and United Arab Emirates Dirhams.
+Generally, there is no major fluctuations in the exchange rates between United Arab Emirates Dirhams, Kuwaiti Dinar, Qatari Riyal and Saudi Arabian Riyals, since the respective currencies has been pegged to United States Dollars.
+Accordingly, the Funds are not exposed to material currency risk for its financial assets and liabilities.